 On 26 June 2015 the US Supreme Court declared marriage a nation-wide right for same-sex couples.
 Justice Scalia was on the dissenting side of the 5-4 decision and spoke of "the court's threat to American democracy."
-He went on:

-The Court is one of three branches of government protecting fundamental rights, and it can and does overrule laws created by Congress.
+The Court is one of three branches of government protecting fundamental rights.
+It can and does overrule laws created by Congress.
 Boies holds that marriage is a "fundamental right" that cannot be infringed upon for any citizens.
-That now means the right to marry someone of the same sex.
-It means homosexual couples have the same rights to civil benefits accorded heterosexual couples.
+This now means the right to marry someone of the same sex.
+It means homosexual couples have the same rights to the civil benefits accorded heterosexual couples.
 It is about homosexuals having the right to be treated equally.

 A more challenging issue regarding balance is polygamy.
 Arguments regarding this are available online.

 Copyright © 2016 by Frank E. Smitha.
 All rights reserved.